 • elimination of acute inflammation

-• preventing the transition of the disease to the chronic stage
+• preventing the disease from becoming chronic

 • normalization of digestion